How to get the Schengen Visa Easily

 No signature on the visa application form.

-Expired passport or insufficient number of empty passport pages.
+Expired passport or an insufficient number of empty passport pages.

 Fake travel document.